-Two forms of exploitation
+Two similar systems of exploitation

 The sexual and reproductive exploitation of women has become commonplace.

-This Industry has marketed and commodified human reproduction and sexual relationships.
+This industry has marketed and commodified human reproduction and sexual relations.
 In order to make it socially acceptable and to relieve the clients of any feeling of guilt, the terminology chosen to describe and market it is that of “care”, with the introduction of the notions of sexual “service” and gestational “service”, equating it with personal service.
 In both surrogacy and prostitution, what is offered is not a service but access to a woman’s body in exchange for financial compensation.
 The so-called “service” referred to must be qualified as exploitation: either reproductive or sexual.

 Financial transaction